 Internal audit reports directly to the WICE Board.
-The Internal Audit Charter is reviewed periodically by the Board, which currently also retains responsibility for monitoring internal audit activities are included in the terms of reference.
+The Internal Audit Charter is reviewed periodically by the Board, which currently also retains responsibility for monitoring internal audit activities.

 A report is issued for all internal audits conducted.
 The report includes a management response for all recommendations, including a target date for remediation.
 Each internal audit report is distributed to management and a copy is included in the Board meeting material.